FiresOfMordor/The-Fellowship-of-the-Code-2026/artifacts/artifact-4/artifact-4-logic-state.md

 The implemented behavior follows the same decision situation as the flow and wireframe from Assignment 2: the Fellowship evaluates whether a possible resting place in the Midgewater Marshes is suitable for rest.

 The main interface structure remains based on the previous wireframe: location, recommendation, risk and confidence summary, key factors, notice, and next actions.
 JavaScript now connects these elements to state.
 When the user opens the risk or confidence information, the interface explains why the current recommendation is cautious.
 When the user selects an action, the system checks that choice against the recommendation and gives feedback.
+The subtle pulse animation on Overall Risk and Confidence is used as a visual cue to guide the Fellowship toward the most decision-relevant state information without adding a new feature or changing the interaction flow.

 ### What constraints or assumptions shaped the logic